Updated May 2022, because things on the BeltLine just change that fast.

 Atlanta BeltLine Bars & Restaurants

 With two food halls (Ponce City Market and Krog Street Market) and 55+ restaurants, the Atlanta BeltLine Eastside Trail is a food lovers’ dream.
-You can find pizza, tacos, burgers, tapas, ramen, sushi, Chinese, Vietnamese, Puerto Rican, Indian, Italian, Asian street food, ice cream, smoothie bowls…I could seriously keep going.
+You can find pizza, tacos, burgers, tapas, ramen, sushi, Chinese, Vietnamese, Indian, Italian, Asian street food, ice cream, smoothie bowls…I could seriously keep going.
 I have written lots about restaurants on the Atlanta BeltLine.
 Check out my previous blog posts for some ideas.

 When it comes to local brews, the Atlanta BeltLine is the place to go.
 Hop City is on both the east and west trails.
-New Realm Brewing has an expansive patio and astounding skyline views from its crows nest.
+New Realm Brewing has an expansive patio and partial skyline views from its crow's nest.
 Likewise, the Westside Trail should be called Brewery Row, as it hosts Monday Night Garage, Wild Heaven, Best End, Hop City and a short way down the trail, Lean Draft House.
 Learn more about these breweries in my previous blog post.

 Where is the best art on the Atlanta BeltLine?

-Above, a sampling of street art under the John Lewis Freedom Pkwy. bridge, including murals of rapper DMX, Congressman John Lewis and Baby Yoda
+Above, a sampling of rotating street art under the John Lewis Freedom Pkwy. bridge, including murals of rapper DMX, Congressman John Lewis and Baby Yoda

 A historic mural worth seeing is on the fence across from New Realm Brewing.
 Called A Reflection of Change, it was painted by artists of color, and complements the Black Lives Matter mural that sprung up during racial tension in summer 2020.
 Learn more about this mural in my previous blog post.